Continuous-time random walk

 In mathematics, a continuous-time random walk (CTRW) is a generalization of a random walk where the wandering particle waits for a random time between jumps.
 It is a stochastic jump process with arbitrary distributions of jump lengths and waiting times.
 More generally it can be seen to be a special case of a Markov renewal process.

 Motivation

-CTRW was introduced by Montroll and Weiss as a generalization of physical diffusion process to effectively describe anomalous diffusion, i.e., the super- and sub-diffusive cases.
+CTRW was introduced by Montroll and Weiss as a generalization of physical diffusion processes to effectively describe anomalous diffusion, i.e., the super- and sub-diffusive cases.
 An equivalent formulation of the CTRW is given by generalized master equations.
 A connection between CTRWs and diffusion equations with fractional time derivatives has been established.
 Similarly, time-space fractional diffusion equations can be considered as CTRWs with continuously distributed jumps or continuum approximations of CTRWs on lattices.